CUHIMSR/CytofBatchAdjust/README.md

 ###### channelsFile:
 plain text file listing channels to adjust, one per line.
 Only channels listed here will be adjusted.
 Channel names must match those in the FCS files exactly.

-For and example, see ChannelsToAdjust\_example.txt.
+For an example, see ChannelsToAdjust\_example.txt.

 ###### batchKeyword:
 "Barcode\_" (refer to File naming requirements)